 "While many people often focus on lower-body exercises like squats, lunges, legs, bums and tums classes and walking or running, it’s important to incorporate upper-body exercises as well.
 Striking this balance will provide you with strength across different areas, making everyday tasks easier.

-One of the benefits of chest exercises is increasing mobility, flexibility and strength in this area, so we can continue to do our daily activities with ease.
+One of the benefits of chest exercises for women is increasing mobility, flexibility and strength in this area, so we can continue to do our daily activities with ease.
 Having a strong upper body also means we put less pressure on the lower back as we adopt the correct posture.

 Crucially, we also need our chest, arm and back muscles to help us sit up out of bed, or to pull us up after a fall.
 Exercising the upper body on a regular basis really could be a lifesaver.